Experiments on telepathy, psychokinesis and premonition

 No indication that someone has managed to reproduce independently the Stanford experiments exists.
 Moreover, Ray Hyman noted in 1996 that in recent times the only person who was judging the guessworks was the program director, which calls into question the objectivity.

 The Duke experiments were repeated in the University of London (by Samuel Soal in 1937), Colgate University (Adams, 1938), Stanford (Kennedy, 1938), Florida State (Henlein, 1938), Dallas (Crumbaugh, 1938) and Cambridge (Thouless, 1939), besides Princeton University, Johns Hopkins, Southern Methodist and Brown.
 All results were negative.
-Worse yet, experts point to a strong suspicion that professor Rhine was deceived.
+Even worse, experts point to a strong suspicion that professor Rhine was deceived, Specialists point to a strong suspicion that Professor Rhine was misled by the experimental group, for example by marking the cards or tabulating the results by themselves.
+The nail in the coffin was that after some time Prof. Rhine went on to work exclusively with "promising candidates", thus eliminating any hint of a control group.

 Meanwhile, magician James Randi keeps saying that everything that has been shown so far can be done with simple illusionist tricks.
 And he issued a challenge: since 1964 he is offering a cash prize (which at present time has already reached US$ 1 million) to anyone who prove that there are paranormal powers.